Every Brilliant Eye

 Every Brilliant Eye is the third album by Australian rock band Died Pretty.
-It was released in 1990 and produced by Jeff Eyrich, whose previous production credits included The Gun Club, The Plimsouls and T Bone Burnett.
+It was released in 1990 and produced by Jeff Eyrich, whose previous production credits included the Gun Club, the Plimsouls and T Bone Burnett.

 The album was recorded in Los Angeles at the close of a tour of Europe and the United States.
-It was the first to feature new keyboardist John Hoey (ex-X-Men, Thought Criminals and New Christs) following the departure of long-time member Frank Brunetti and bassist Steve Clark (ex-Glass), who replaced Mark Lock.
+It was the first to feature new keyboardist John Hoey (ex-X-Men, the Thought Criminals and New Christs) following the departure of long-time member Frank Brunetti and bassist Steve Clark (ex-Glass), who replaced Mark Lock.